netdata/netdata/src/health/notifications/README.md

 Images in notifications need to be downloaded from an Internet facing site.

-To allow notification providers to fetch the icons/images, by default we set the URL of the global public netdata registry.
+To allow notification providers to fetch the icons/images, by default we set the URL of the global public Netdata Registry.

-If you have an Internet facing netdata (or you have copied the images/ folder of netdata to your web server), set its URL here, to fetch the notification images from it.
+If you have an Internet facing netdata (or you have copied the images/ folder of Netdata to your web server), set its URL here, to fetch the notification images from it.

 ```text